bassam-h20/rpn-calculator/README.md

 By: Yousef Ali (22002656), Bassam Ali (2100000)
 ---------------------

 We have implemented a RPN calculator by using our raspberry pi 0 to manipulate our matrix keypad and oled screen.
 We have also built a library for the oled screen.
+In RPN, operators are written after their operands, rather than between them like in the more familiar algebraic notation.

+For instance, the expression "3 + 4"  would be written as "3 4 + " in RPN notation.
+This means "take the number 3, then the number 4, then add them together."

 <h1 align="center"> Instructions to run </h1>